Industries That Benefit From Influencer Marketing

 Launching a new product or planning an event?
 Influencer marketing could be exactly what your brand needs to get information about something new in front of an audience who cares.
 In 2020, Samsung identified an opportunity within their marketing efforts.
 The Consumer Electronics Show (CES) is a global event with thousands of attendees every year.
 This tech-heavy convention provides brands with a training ground to showcase new developments and products.
 The problem?
 There are thousands of products, brands, and events that take place within this 3-day event, making it difficult for brands (even giant brands such as Samsung!) to stand out.

 Samsung wanted to be able to sift through the masses and reach an audience.
 They enlisted the help of six micro-influencers with audiences interested in photography, gaming, tech, movies, and music production to post live updates of their 2020 CES experience.
 During the event, the influencers unveiled new Samsung products and demonstrated how these products can serve multiple purposes for different hobbies and industries.
-Between these six influencers, the Instagram stories they posted reached almost 700,000 users.
-User-generated content was posted to Instagram, Twitter, and YouTube increasing reach for Samsung across multiple platforms.
-In a report published by CES, Samsung was the most mentioned brand of the 2020 event.
+The Instagram stories they posted reached almost 700,000 users between these six influencers.
+User-generated content was posted to Instagram, Twitter, and YouTube increasing the reach of Samsung across multiple platforms.
+In a report published by CES, Samsung was the most mentioned brand at the 2020 event.

 Pala collaborated with an agency to organize an event for influencers with the goal that they would show their audiences a wider view of the resort offerings.
 This event was an expenses-paid getaway that included food and drinks, entertainment, and slot games.
 Over 20 influencers were invited to the event and asked to create three pieces of content.
 The reach of the initial content wave was over 25 million, the casino gained over 1,000 new Facebook followers, and over 800 pieces of content they could repurpose on their own channels.